jplazaroalonso/ENGINE-RULES-SP/rules-engine-structured-design/frontend/README.md

 ## Overview

-The frontend layer consists of three main applications built with TypeScript and Vue.js 3 (Composition API), providing comprehensive interfaces for different user roles and use cases.
+The frontend layer consists of two main applications built with TypeScript and Vue.js 3 (Composition API), providing comprehensive interfaces for different user roles and use cases.
 Each application shares common components through a centralized component library.

 ## Architecture